devbrocoder/devvsite/README.md

 # devvsite
-CLI tool for php projects written with golang.
+A Go-based CLI tool for creating and managing native PHP development environments on Linux.